How to Publish a Memoir: 19 Steps to Follow

 - The secrets to a successful book launch

 It may seem obvious to some: of course, you need a message for a memoir.
 Well, I published six books with HarperCollins before this thought ever crossed my mind.
 A message is different than a story or plot or elevator pitch.
 It’s the idea you want readers to take from your book.
 “It’s important to share your story so you can release your shame” is a message.
 “It’s about how I went from struggling addict to a thriving writer” is not.

 Step 2: DETERMINE YOUR WHY

 No matter how talented you are or how good your story is, you’ll reach a point in the process where it just gets…difficult.
 You need ammunition for those moments, and I’m not talking about extra Oreos to keep you going.
+Maybe you need a good camping story about forgetting your pillow and using a rock.
+Or leaving your tent at home and really roughing it.
+However, each should relate to the primary story of your memoir.
 The way to set yourself up for success is to go in clear about your goal for your book.
 Is it to launch a public speaking career or become a consultant?
 Is it simply to help people so they don’t have to struggle the way you did?
 Whatever it is, get 100% sure of it so you’ll keep going when the going gets tough.

 Step 3: UM, WRITE!

 Again, it seems obvious.
 And yet I meet a lot of people who are “working on books” and somehow not writing.
 I don’t think writer’s block works as an excuse.
 Does the accountant wake up, not feel inspired to add and get to say he has accountant’s block?
 If you’re a writer, be a writer.
 Write.
 Your writing may stink some days, but that’s what rewriting’s for (see Step 6 for more on this).